joshbegley/nyt-latest/README.md

 https://www.nytimes.com/interactive/polls/illinois-us-house-4-polls-2026.html

 **Saudi Arabia, Turkey and Pakistan Sign Joint Defense Pact**\
-`The agreement treats an attack on any of the three countries as an attack on all.
-Saudi Arabia has recently faced drone and missile strikes that it has blamed on Iran’s allies in Yemen and Iraq.`\
+`The agreement treats an attack on any of the countries as an attack on all, but in a region of volatile rivalries, it was unclear what that would mean in practice.`\
 https://www.nytimes.com/2026/08/07/world/middleeast/saudi-turkey-pakistan-joint-defense-pact.html

 **‘The Headlines’ News Quiz: Aug.
 7, 2026**\